samsch/phi-calculator/README.md

 You can also run the Webpack development build and source watcher with `npm run dev`, which will only recompile.
 (You might do this to use an external server).

 You can make a production build of the bundle with `npm run build`.

-## Make it your own

-`src/main.js` and `src/App.js` contain a basic example app.
-Replace these with your own app.